craftingcity/The-Known-World/Economics of the Hobgoblin Territories.md

 Beef and Cow's dairy are highly prized, along with White flour products.
 Good oils and spices are hard to come by in this area.

 ### Vices
-The Clans of the Territories gather for Festivals and Gladiatorial Combat often.
+The Clans of the Territories gather for Festivals and Gladiatorial Combat when at peace.
 The hard drinks of fruit are prized in this area, beer less, but acceptably so.
+Some of the forage of the area is psychedelicly active, and highly prized for this effect.

 ### Land
 The Clans of the Territories fight eachother for their land.
-If they can take land by force, a clan would attempt to do so.
-Most folks live in mobile
+If they can take land by force, a Mangugu would attempt to do so, for the prosperity of their clan.

 ### Overhead
-What about taxes?
-Work animals?
-Buildings?
-Productions?
+Because there is no greater collective of the Clans, other than the [[Blood Hobgoblin Clan Pact]], taxes are always in the form of community service to the local Mangugu.
+Most folks live in these semi-nomadic clans, but well established clans often have more permanent structures if they believe that they can be defended.
+Production processes, if they can be permanent and defended, can be large, but otherwise, are generally small and personal.

 ### Cutting Corners
-How do people make ends meet?
-How do people value their luxuries?
+When times are very tough,

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?